argoproj/argo-rollouts/docs/features/specification.md

   # Defaults to 600s
   progressDeadlineSeconds: 600

-  # Whether to abort the update when ProgressDeadlineSeconds
+  # Whether to abort the update when ProgressDeadlineSeconds is exceeded.
-  # is exceeded if analysis or experiment is not used.
   # Optional and default is false.
   progressDeadlineAbort: false